 Or head into Haleiwa to Ted’s Bakery.
 While Ted’s is famous for its coconut-chocolate haupia pie (haupia is a traditional coconut milk-based Hawaiian dessert), their breakfast is also a treat.
 Try the ham, egg and cheese breakfast sandwich or an omelet with one of the scrumptious butter rolls.

 The fact Dwight is a former Navy pilot moved me away from panic to ease and excitement, but the initial awareness I was riding up front created a bit of nerves.
-Mostly I was scared I would accidently move a knob, dial or button of some sort that would take the glide out of the glider.
+Mostly I was scared I would accidentally move a knob, dial, or button of some sort that would take the glide out of the glider.